iterative/dvc.org/content/docs/command-reference/add.md

 - `--glob` - allows adding files and directories that match the specified pattern as specified by `target`.
 Shell-style wildcards are supported: `*`, `?`, `[seq]`, `[!seq]`, and `**`.

+- `--desc <text>` - user description of the data (optional).
+This doesn't affect any DVC operations.

 - `-h`, `--help` - prints the usage/help message, and exit.